 2. A Mule

 A mule is from the equine family.
 They are hybrids as they are a cross between a female horse and a male donkey or burro.
-They make great companions to horses and are fairly low maintenance.
+They make great companions to horses and are relatively low maintenance.
 Mules are hybrids and do not reproduce.
 But, due to herd dynamics, it would still be wise to match the sex of your horse with the sex of the mule.
 This will help avoid behavioral issues when separated.

 3. A Donkey or Burro

 A donkey can also be a great companion for a horse and are also low maintenance.
-Matching the sex of equine pairs is important to avoid problems when separating them.
+Matching the sex of equine pairs is vital to avoid problems when separating them.
 If you are pairing a male donkey with a gelding, it would be wise to make sure that the donkey is gelded as well.